 Larry Levitt: There are two reasons.
 First, moving that threshold means that there are fewer workers for whom employers are required to provide coverage or pay a penalty.
 You’re reducing the number of workers subject to the employer requirement.
 If employers don’t provide coverage to them, they will owe lower penalties.
 This reduces revenues to the federal government.

 Second, it means employers will provide coverage to fewer number of workers.
-If those workers end up in the marketplaces or in Medicaid, this increases federal expenditures.
+If those workers end up in the health insurance marketplaces or in Medicaid, this increases federal expenditures.

 Harold Pollack: From a broader policy perspective, it will cost the federal government money but aren’t there real advantages to doing that?
 People will end up insured.
 Companies will offer higher wages to their part-time workers.
 Might there be some benefits to a change like that?